agi-now/scenarios/definition/abilities.md

 - 4\. to think
   - to abstract away details, reason about complex systems on a high level
+    - to relate words with the concept they represent
   - to reason using logic
   - to do simulate the real world processes (to think about how the world will evolve)
     - to simulate using reasoning